 When it first began operations in 2003 the MM&A held a system of 745 miles and dispatched about 25 trains a day out along the system.
 During its last few years of service the railroad operated just over 500 miles after its February, 2010 announcement that it planned to abandon 233 miles of the original Bangor & Aroostook between Madawaska and Millinocket, which was once the extreme eastern section of the fallen flag's main line in the Pine Tree State.
 Despite few customers still using the corridor the state realized the importance of this transportation asset and purchased the rails on October 20, 2010.
 Today, the property is operated by the Eastern Maine Railway, which is owned by the New Brunswick Southern Railway.

 On July 6, 2013 a horrific derailment in Lac-Mégantic, Quebec saw more than 40 people killed after a train of crude oil exploded and destroyed much of the city's downtown area.
 Since then the MM&A has come under considerable scrutiny, which has forced the carrier into bankruptcy by August.
 After a lengthy receivership process spanning several months the railroad was sold on January 23, 2014 to Railroad Acquisition Holdings, a division of the Fortress Investment Group.
 In total there were some twenty corporations that expressed interest in the MM&A but only three ultimately submitted bids including Fortress, J.D.
 Irving (through its Eastern Maine Railway), and Pan Am Railways.
 Following the purchase the system was renamed as the Central Maine & Quebec Railway.

-Montreal Maine and Atlantic Railway Roster
+Montreal Maine & Atlantic Railway All-Time Diesel Roster

 |Builder||Model Type||Road Number||Notes/Disposition||Quantity|